EleutherAI/website/content-blog/oracle-leace.md

 In many cases in interpretability research, we do have access to concept labels for all inputs we are interested in, so O-LEACE may be applicable in those contexts.
 Care must be taken, however, to ensure that the method does not "backfire" and make the target concept _more_ easily extractable.
 We have observed in preliminary experiments that when when we train a deep neural network from scratch on O-LEACE'd data, the network often performs _better_ at extracting the concept than when trained on the original data.
 This backfiring phenomenon is due to the fact that the O-LEACE transformation is _dependent_ on $Z$, and therefore transmits Shannon information about $Z$, even though it perfectly removes linearly extractable information about $Z$.

 We suspect O-LEACE is most useful in cases where we would like to remove information about $Z$ from the activations of a frozen, pre-trained model, since the model does not have the opportunity to adapt to the subtle artifacts that O-LEACE leaves in the representation.
 LEACE, by contrast, cannot possibly increase the mutual information between $X$ and $Z$ due to the [data processing inequality](https://en.wikipedia.org/wiki/Data_processing_inequality), and therefore should be safe to use in any context.

+_Thank you to Alex Mallen and Brennan Dury for helpful feedback on this post._